Brisbane Off-Road Cycling Strategy

 - pump tracks

 - dirt jumps.

-Currently, within Council bushland reserves, off-road cycling opportunities mostly include, riding mountain bikes on designated single tracks and a skills track in Mt Coot-tha Reserve.
-Bicycles can also be ridden on designated shared use tracks in Toohey Forest Park and bikeways in an adjacent to bushland reserves and parks.
+Prior to creating the strategy, off-road cycling opportunities within Council parks and bushland reserves mostly included riding mountain bikes on designated single tracks and a skills track in Mt Coot-tha Reserve.
+Off-road cyclists could also ride on designated shared used tracks in Toohey Forest Park and bikeways in and adjacent to bushland reserves and parks.

 In 2003, Mt Coot-tha Reserve became the first and only designated location for a mountain bike single track in Brisbane.
 Due to the high level of use, at peak times the mountain bike facilities are at capacity.

 This high demand for off-road facilities in Brisbane has led to continued unauthorised track construction in bushland reserves and parks across the city.
-By providing well-planned off-road cycling facilities and opportunities, it is anticipated there will be a decrease in unauthorised track construction and associated environmental impacts.
+By providing well-planned off-road cycling facilities and opportunities, Council anticipates a decrease in unauthorised track construction and associated environmental impacts.

 About the project

 The project aimed to provide a strategic guide and framework for the future delivery of safe, recreational off-road cycling facilities and opportunities across Brisbane.
 Council's primary focus was to create a strategy that meets the needs of a rapidly growing off-road cycling community and better protects bushland reserves and parks.
 The strategy caters to children, adults, families and people of varying abilities while also protecting significant habitat and wildlife corridors.